Nonintersecting random walks in the neighborhood of a symmetric tacnode: Introduction

-There is an important difference with respect to the previous two cases: here we have a one-parameter family of processes, which is obtained by modulating the end points distance between the two sets of Brownian motions over distance of order $N^{1/3}$.
-For the Pearcey processes (and the Airy$_2$ process), geometric changes of this type only have the effect to modify the position (and orientation) of the cusp, but the underlying Pearcey process remains unchanged.
-In the literature there is another known situation with a process in a tacnode-like geometry~\cite{BD10}, which however differs from the present one.
+There is an important difference with respect to the Airy$_2$ and Pearcey cases: here we have a one-parameter family of processes, which is obtained by modulating the endpoints' distance between the two sets of Brownian motions over distance of order $N^{1/3}$.
+For the Pearcey processes (and the Airy$_2$ process), geometric changes of this type only have the effect of modifying the position (and orientation) of the cusp, but the underlying Pearcey process remains unchanged.
+In the literature there is another known situation with a process in a tacnode-like geometry~\cite{BD10}, which, however, differs from the present one.

-This problem can be approached using multiple orthogonal polynomials~\cite{DK08} and a Riemann-Hilbert to this problem is analyzed in a paper~\cite{DKZ10} (which meanwhile appeared in the arXiv).
-In a forthcoming paper~\cite{Joh10} Johansson uses a different approach leading to a different kernel for the Brownian motion problem, which is expected to be the same as the kernel in our paper.
-Adler, Johansson and van Moerbeke have then considered two partially overlapping Aztec diamonds and found the same kernel~\cite{AJvM11}.